alx5246/remoteIntrepTutorial/src/full_test/README.txt

         e) main input_pipeline pinned to GPU, input_pipline() unpinned, read_binary_image() unpinned RUNS

-2) Finally got the evaluate mathod to work by first calling an initializer() op, then restoring a saved checkpoint, but using a special call: saver = tf.train.Saver(tf.trainable_variables())
+2) Finally got the SEPERATE EVALUTE METHOD to work by first calling an initializer() op, then restoring a saved checkpoint, but using a special call: saver = tf.train.Saver(tf.trainable_variables())

+3) Major time savings by NOT pinning variables to CPU!
+    In teh "cifar10.py" example, the authors pinned the network variables to the CPU.. so I did the same.
+However, when I pinned these to the GPU, things went a bit FASTER!.
+But I have still have issues, like much blank time in my time-line

+    a) Pin all network variables (weights and biases to GPU vs CPU) changes run time by a factor of 10%, but I am still getting empty space on my time-line.
+    b) Incrasing numb of preprocessing threads and capacity of string_file_producer did not get rid of the empty time-line time so I am setting back to 4
+    c) Getting rid of variable summaries on the (weights biases) did not alter run sess.run([optimizer]) time at all so it seems like those can simply remain.